AnuragDeotale/ADIDAS_SALES_ANALYSIS/README.md

-# ADIDAS SALES ANALYSIS (Interactive Dashboard creation using Poer BI & MS Excel)
+# ADIDAS SALES ANALYSIS (Interactive Dashboard creation using Power BI & MS Excel)
 ## Business Requirement
 To conduct a comprehensive analysis of Adidas sales performance, Adidas aims to empower its decision-makers with data-driven insights, fostering strategic growth and competitiveness in the dynamic sports and athletic industry.